mensbeam/Arsse/README.md

 The Arsse is a news aggregator server which implements multiple synchronization protocols, including [version 1.2][NCNv1] of [NextCloud News](https://github.com/nextcloud/news)' protocol and the [Tiny Tiny RSS][TTRSS] protocol ([details](#proto)).
 Unlike most other aggregator servers, The Arsse does not include a Web front-end (though one is planned as a separate project), and it relies on existing protocols to maximize compatibility with existing clients.

 At present the software should be considered in an "alpha" state: though its core subsystems are covered by unit tests and should be free of major bugs, not everything has been rigorously tested.
-Additionally, though the NextCloud News protocol is fully supported, many features one would expect from other similar software have yet to be implemented.
+Additionally, many features one would expect from other similar software have yet to be implemented.
 Areas of future work include:

 - Support for more database engines (PostgreSQL, MySQL, MariaDB)
 - Providing more sync protocols (Google Reader, Fever, others)